TheGrapeVineCo/The-GrapeVine-Docs/README.md

 - **Bootsnap >=1.4.4** - This is a library that is automatically installed with Rails.
 It is used to optimise and cache expensive computations.
 - **Devise** - Provides complete MVC authentication for Rails applications.
 It provides a reliable, easy to implement and safe solution for authentication that is widely used across the Rails community.
 - **Devise-jwt** - This gem expands from Devise, using JWT Tokens for user authentication.
 It assists in allowing users to signup, login and logout safely from the application.
 - **Faker** - The Faker library provides a wide range of test data that can be used to populate a database.
 To reduce time spent writing out seed files, this gem has been used to populate users as well as comments.
+For the initial reveal to our client we have kept the seeded faker data in the application, however have plans to remove this at a later point so it is more professional.
 - **Listen** - Listen is an out of the box gem that tracks and notifies whoever is subscribed of file modifications.
 - **Spring** - The Spring preloader gem allows the application to be running in the background simultaneously as tje user makes changes to files.
 This is another out of the box gem that comes when installing Rails.
 - **tzinfo-data** - This gem provides access to a time zone database which allows times to be converted using the rules that are in the gem.